-Single fins have been surfed since the late 1930's, during this time early surfboard pioneer Tom Blake started mounting boat keels on to hollow balsa wood surfboards.
+Single fin surfboards have been ridden since the late 1930's, during this time early surfboard pioneer Tom Blake started mounting boat keels on to hollow balsa wood surfboards.
 The design however didn't gain full momentum until the dawn of new materials such as foam and fibreglass which blew the possibilities wide open for the shapers and surfers of the 60's such as Robert August and George Greenough.
-Greenoughs experimental revision of the single fin template dramatically increased the way surfers could perform.
-It wasn't untill the late 70's that single fins stopped being the professional standard and the Twin Fin Surfboard took over.
+Greenough's experimental revision of the single fin template dramatically increased the way surfers could perform.
+It wasn't until the late 70's that single fins and Longboard Surfboards stopped being the professional standard and the Twin Fin Surfboard took over.

-You can also browse the selection of single fin templates available through brands like Futures Fins and FCS.
+You can also browse the selection of single fin templates available through brands like Futures Fins and FCS Fins.
 Use our Board Engine to find, compare and customize your own Single Fin Surfboards from one of the leading shapers on Boardcave.com.